 Other Southern California areas ranging from low-forties to $55,000 annual incomes include Oxnard-Thousand Oaks-Ventura, Riverside-San Bernardino-Ontario, San Diego-Carlsbad, San Luis Obispo-Paso Robles-Arroyo Grande, Santa Maria-Santa Barbara, and Visalia-Porterville.

-Los Angeles HVAC workers earner higher incomes, around $60,000 each year
+Los Angeles HVAC workers earned higher incomes, around $60,000 each year.

 HVAC professionals learn many skills both during their studies and by working in the field.
 This makes them much more valuable and versatile.
 This also means there will rarely be a lack of work in the Southern California area.